-To all the mammas who have decided to breastfeed- a breast pump is gonna be your new best buddy.
-I’ve nursed 2 kids for nearly 2 years each, so I’m an old hand with a breast pump.
+To all the mammas who have decided to breastfeed, a breast pump is going to be your new best buddy.
+I’ve nursed 2 kids for nearly 2 years each, and am working on the 3rd, so I’m an old hand with a breast pump.
 I’ve worked full-time outside the home, worked part-time outside the home, worked from home, and totally stayed home full time.
 And through it all, my trusty everyday breast pump has been by my side.

 |Breast Pump||Why It's Best||Mom Rating|

 |Spectra Baby USA S2 Plus Premier Breast Pump||Reliable and strong.||♥♥♥♥♥|

 |Medela Pump in Style Advanced Breast Pump||Working mom favorite.||♥♥♥♥♥|

 |Medela Symphony Breast Pump||True hospital grade pump.||♥♥♥♥♥|

 |haakaa Manual Breast Pump||Manual, natural gentle suction, low cost||♥♥♥♥♥|

 1. Spectra S1 Plus Premier Rechargeable Electric Breast Pump

 Let’s start with the award-winning Spectra S1 Plus Premier Rechargeable Electric Breast Pump.
 This beloved breast pump uses Spectra’s natural nursing technology.
 It’s designed to make this pump as close to a baby nursing as possible.
 That means that this electric breast pump gets out milk just like your baby would.
 That’s achieved through the adjustable suction strength and 2 different flange/breast shield sizes.
 There’s even a massage mode to help mimic a baby’s sucking, which helps get that milk flowing!